syncfusion-content/wpf-docs/wpf/Button/Getting-Started.md

 ### Small mode

-When the mode is set to **Small**, the control is displayed without the label.
+When the mode is set to small, the control is displayed without the label.
 Only icon will be present in it.

 {% tabs %}
 {% highlight xaml %}